rithmschool/javascript_fundamentals_solutions/nested_objects_exercise/readme.md

 }
 ```

-- Write a function to add a speaker to the array of speakers.
+- Write a function `addSpeaker` to add a speaker to the array of speakers.
 The speaker you add must be an object with a key of name and a value of whatever you'd like.

 - Write a function `addLanguage` that adds a language to the languages object.
 The language object you add should have a key with the name of the language and the value of another object with a key of "hello" and a value of however you spell "hello" in the language you add.